MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **AssetId** - asset ID of the app

+- **IsPreload** – indicates if the add-in is being preloaded in background for improving activation performance

 - **NumberOfAddinsActivated** - counter of add-ins activated

 - **RemoterType** - specifies the type of remoter (Trusted, untrusted, Win32webView, Trusted UDF etc.) used to activate the add-in